PlainsightAI/legacy-docs/sense-api.md

 ## Introduction

-The Sense API is where third party developers can access the majority of the Sense platform's functionality.
+The Sense API allows third party developers to access the majority of the Sense platform's functionality.
 It is a RESTful JSON API that accepts HTTP requests.